arimaulanahardan/Validations_Filter/README.md

 ### Installation

 1. Clone this repository.
+2. go to direcrory `cd search_filter`
-2. Run `npm install` to install dependencies.
+3. Run `npm install` to install dependencies.
-3. Run `npm start` to start the development server.
+4. Run `npm start` to start the development server.
-4. Open your browser and navigate to the specified URL to see the components in action.
+5. Open your browser and navigate to the specified URL to see the components in action.

 ### Usage